Coronavirus (COVID-19) Taking Care of You & Your Pets

 - We’re asking clients who don’t feel well to stay home and reschedule their appointments.

-- All sick employees are asked to stay home.
+- All sick employees are instructed to stay home.

-- We’re practicing social distancing (6 feet of separation between individuals) as well as good hygiene by washing our hands frequently, using alcohol based hand sanitizer, avoiding unnecessary physical contact, and covering our noses and mouth with a mask or a face covering.
+- We’re practicing 6 feet social distancing as well as good hygiene by washing our hands frequently, using alcohol based hand sanitizer, avoiding unnecessary physical contact, and covering our noses and mouth with a mask or a face covering.

 - We’re taking extra steps to wipe down high touch surfaces throughout our clinic several times a day.